arthurbnu/dev-lab/README.md

 ## Game generator based on nuxt content and sparql - wikidata
 Forked from nuxt template [Zooper](https://github.com/fayazara/zooper)

+<i>Create quizzes that are always new to users, thanks to the power of wikidata</i>

 - Create a new game with just one md file
 - Use an existing responsive quizz template (drag, swap, multichoice question)
 - Get inspired by the existing templates and sparql queries..